From trend to product: the flavors Gen Z is turning into trends.

 What does this mean for meat?

-In the meat market, the opportunity lies not in creating seasonal products, but in updating the flavor profiles of established product lines.
-Flavors such as barbecue, sweet chili, chipotle, Mexican chili, mustard, bacon, and Asian-inspired options are gaining traction because they align the product with current consumer trends without losing their familiar appeal.
+In the meat market, one opportunity lies in updating the flavor profiles of established product lines, introducing new taste profiles without alienating consumers from the familiar flavors they already recognize.
+Flavors such as barbecue, sweet chili, chipotle, Mexican chili, mustard, bacon, and Asian-inspired flavors are gaining ground precisely because they link familiar products to current consumer trends.

 What does this mean for snacks?

-In the snack category, this trend is gaining momentum even faster, because the category picks up on trends almost immediately.
-Chips, extruded snacks, flavored popcorn, nuts, and crackers have become platforms for experimenting with flavors that have a stronger identity and a broader cultural repertoire.
+In the snack category, this trend is even more pronounced, as the sector tends to adopt trends quickly and flexibly.
+Chips, extruded snacks, flavored popcorn, nuts, and crackers have become attractive platforms for exploring flavors with a stronger sense of identity, cultural relevance, and connection to new consumption occasions.

 Among the flavors that are gaining popularity are Mexican chili, sweet chili, smoked, barbecue, lemon pepper, garlic and onion, Parmesan cheese, cheddar with bacon, chimichurri, and other variations inspired by Latin American and Asian cuisines.